Master’s Student Q&A: Kylie Julius

-A native of Knoxville, Tennessee, Kylie Julius recently completed her master’s degree Communication & Information with an emphasis in communication studies.
-She also earned her undergraduate degree in communication studies at UT.
+A native of Knoxville, Tennessee, Kylie Julius (CS ’18) is pursuing her master’s degree Communication & Information with an emphasis in communication studies.

 During her master’s degree program, she researched interpersonal and organizational conflict, particularly in the effects of workplace bullying.
 Julius intends to pursue a doctorate in the future and teach in a university setting.